21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 • Allow the dumbbells to hang in front of your thighs with your arms fully extended.

-• Pull the dumbbells upward in a vertical motion by raising your elbows towards the ceiling.
+• Pull the dumbbells upward in a vertical motion by raising your elbows toward the ceiling.

 • As you lift, focus on squeezing your shoulder blades together and keeping dumbbells close to your body.

-• Continue lifting until the dumbbells reach chest level or slightly below, with your elbows slightly higher than your shoulders.
+• Continue lifting until the dumbbells reach chest level or slightly below.

-• Pause briefly at the top of the movement, then lower the bar under controlled motion until it comes back to its starting position.
+• Pause briefly at the top, then lower the bar under controlled motion until it returns to its starting position.

 Tips